 Want to Learn More About World War I?

 Eventually, war did descend on Europe.
 It tore apart landscapes, nations, and families that crumbled beneath aerial attacks, caved to imperial armies, and shattered with the emptiness of human loss.
-‘The War to End All Wars’ might have seemed that way at the time, but the fallout from WWI merely set the stage for a revival show to take place a few decades later.
+"The war that would end war" might have seemed that way at the time, but the fallout from WWI merely set the stage for a revival show to take place a few decades later.
 For some of the most important figures in World War II, WWI was a warm-up that set a new precedent for the ethics of battle.
 It primed troops for the most heinous atrocities of war.
-To get a glimpse into how the horrors of WWI affected the lives of WWII’s most historic characters, watch Doomsday WWI: Descent into Madness.
+To get a glimpse into how the horrors of WWI affected the lives of WWII’s most historic figures, watch Doomsday WWI: Descent into Madness.

 Daisy Dow is a contributing writer for MagellanTV.
 Her articles also appear in Local Life magazine.
 She recently graduated from Kenyon College with a degree in philosophy and studio art.

 Title Image: Australian troops in the trench, State Library of Queensland, Australia (Credit: Wikimedia Commons)